Tamako-Tech/Tamako-Docs/docs/privacy.md

 <b>Tamako only stores necessary data.</b>

 ## Why do we need the data?
-Tamako needs this data to provide a seamless experience of her features for each server/guild & user, Tamako will never sneakily fetches your data.
+Tamako needs this data to provide a seamless experience of her features for each server/guild & user, Tamako will never sneakily fetch your data.

 ## How do we handle the data?
 Tamako Stores your Data in [MongoDB](https://mongoosejs.com/) and [Redis](https://docs.redislabs.com/latest/rs/references/client_references/client_ioredis/) through verified API wrapper.<br/>